NushaS/TicketSpy/README.md

 4. npm run dev
 5. Head to `http://localhost:3000` to see it in action!

-To see how to build & test the system, follow our 'Developer Guide' To see our version control, follow our 'Developer Guide' as well
+To see how to build & test the system, follow our 'Developer Guide' <br>
+To see our version control, follow our 'Developer Guide' as well
 - [Developer Guide](./developer-guide.md)